metafacture/metafacture-blog/content/blog/metafacture-releases_core-6.0.0_fix-1.0.0_playground-1.0.0/index.md

 - Update metafacture-core dependency to its latest release (6.0.0)

-## matafacture-playground
+## metafacture-playground

 ### New Features

-- Clear message and result when process [#126](https://github.com/metafacture/metafacture-playground/issues/126)
+- Clear message and result when processing [#126](https://github.com/metafacture/metafacture-playground/issues/126)

 ### Bug fixes